wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 5. **Create the main script** - create a new file named `manual-transfer.ts` to hold your script for transferring USDC across chains

+    1. Create the helpers file

         ```bash
         touch manual-transfer.ts
         ```

-    Open the file and begin by importing the necessary modules from the SDK and helper files
+    2. Open the `manual-transfer.ts` file and begin by importing the necessary modules from the SDK and helper files

         ```typescript
         --8<-- "code/tutorials/messaging/cctp/cctp-sdk-2.ts:1:8"
         ```

-    Relevant imports include:

         - **`evm`** - this import is for working with EVM-compatible chains, like Avalanche, Ethereum, Base Sepolia, and more
         - **`solana`** - this adds support for Solana, a non-EVM chain.
 While we won’t be using Solana in this specific example, you can experiment with Solana transfers if you choose to
         - **`getSigner`** - utility function from the helper file that retrieves the signer to sign transactions

 ## Manual Transfers